Find Grad Schools

 37% Racial-Ethnic Minorities*

 Northern Kentucky University comes in at #13 on our list of the most popular colleges offering graduate certificates in nursing.
 Each year, around 16,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,008 per year, while in-state graduate students, on average, pay $9,900 per year.
-The nursing program at Northern Kentucky University awarded 71 graduate certificates during the 2020-2021 school year.
-Around 37% of these students were from an underrepresented racial-ethnic group, and 90% were women.
+The average in-state tuition for full-time undergraduates is $10,208 per year, while in-state graduate students, on average, pay $9,900 per year.
+During the most recent year for which we have data, 71 people received their graduate certificate in nursing from NKU.
+About 92% of this group were women, and 37% were students from an underrepresented racial-ethnic group.

 #14